Nikhil22/decentralized-prediction-market/README.md

-# decentralized-prediction-market
-A decentralized predicion market
+# A decentralized prediction market

 ## The project will start as a database whereby: